Skip to main content

 Configure KVDB

 You can configure the KVDB with the pxctl service kvdb command.
-To get an overview of the available subcommands, run:
+Run the pxctl service kvdb command with the --help flag to list the available subcommands and flags.

 Place Portworx in maintenance mode